2001 (Dr. Dre album): Recording

-Some of the lyrics on the album used by Dre have been noted to be penned by several ghostwriters.
-Royce da 5'9" was rumored to be a ghostwriter on the album.
-He was noted for writing the last track, "The Message"; however, he is not credited by his legal name or alias in the liner notes.
-A track he recorded on the album, originally named "The Way I Be Pimpin'", was later retouched as "Xxplosive"; this version has Dr. Dre rapping penned verses by Royce and featured Royce's vocals on the chorus.
-Royce wrote several tracks such as "The Throne Is Mine" and "Stay in Your Place" which were later cut from the final track list.
+Some of the lyrics on the album used by Dre have been noted to be penned by several ghostwriters including Eminem, Jay-Z, and Hittman.
+Royce da 5'9" was rumored to be a ghostwriter on the album and though he was noted for writing the last track, "The Message", he is not credited by his legal name or alias in the liner notes.
+A track he recorded on the album, originally named "The Way I Be Pimpin'", was later retouched as "Xxplosive".
+"The Way I Be Pimpin'" has Dr. Dre rapping penned verses by Royce and features Royce's vocals on the chorus.
+Royce wrote several tracks such as "The Throne Is Mine" and "Stay in Your Place" which were later cut from the album.
 The tracks have been leaked later on several mixtapes, including Pretox.

 The album's production expanded on that of The Chronic, with new, sparse beats and reduced use of samples which were prominent on his debut album.
 Co-producer Scott Storch talked of how Dr. Dre used his collaborators during recording sessions: "At the time, I saw Dr. Dre desperately needed something.
 He needed a fuel injection, and Dre utilized me as the nitrous oxide.
 He threw me into the mix, and I sort of tapped on a new flavor with my whole piano sound and the strings and orchestration.
 So I'd be on the keyboards, and Mike [Elizondo] was on the bass guitar, and Dre was on the drum machine."
 Josh Tyrangiel of Time has described the recording process which Dr. Dre employs, stating "Every Dre track begins the same way, with Dre behind a drum machine in a room full of trusted musicians.
 (They carry beepers.
 When he wants to work, they work.)
 He'll program a beat, then ask the musicians to play along; when Dre hears something he likes, he isolates the player and tells him how to refine the sound."